Kuldeepkumar-Singh/Lung-Cancer-Risk-Factor-Analysis-and-Visualization/README.md

 - Violin Plot: Association of genetic/health risk factors with cancer risk.
 - Heatmap: Correlation among clinical, lifestyle, and environmental features.

+CONCLUSION
+This project provides a exploration of lung cancer risk factors through data-driven analysis and visualization.
+The findings highlight the influence of demographic, lifestyle, environmental, and health variables on lung cancer risk suggesting some strong indicators of lung cancer and can emerge as critical features.

+License
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.